usaid-cs/yesterday-i-learned/life.md

 - "Poaching" implies your employee is going to work for your competitor against their free will.
 [Offering them a higher salary than you do certainly doesn't fit the definition of "poaching"](https://news.ycombinator.com/item?id=24122265), yet here we are.
 - It says ["know your worth"](https://thriveglobal.com/stories/know-your-worth-then-live-like-you-know-it/), not "know that you are worth a lot".
 You can be worthless and not know it.
 - When you're down because you feel like you can't do something, remember you can't do everything, like growing proper facial hair (if you're Asian).
-- ["Never ask a question to show that you already know something"](https://news.ycombinator.com/item?id=23661383) - Milton Glaser, guy who designed "I ♥ NY"
+- ["Never ask a question to show that you already know something, but always ask in earnest and be vulnerable to the fact that you don't know something."](https://news.ycombinator.com/item?id=23661383) - Milton Glaser, guy who designed "I ♥ NY"
 - ["Who gives a fuck if you can code, if you start crying because you boss didn't say hi?"](https://me.me/i/who-gives-a-fuck-if-you-can-code-if-you-210bce3b4903440cb3649ae2909c3054) - Chris Rock, on needing bullies
 - You're still getting emailed by recruiters because [although plenty of developers greduate from university, the need for them also increased](https://www.reddit.com/r/PersonalFinanceCanada/comments/go21fz/and_so_it_begins_shopify_permanently_moves_to/frdtiv2/).
 Globalisation messes with all that because plenty of developers don't want to relocate.
 - A principal developer [mentors those below them](https://sizovs.net/2019/02/15/the-principal-developer/), while not being the best of the best.
 They're a role model others want to follow.
 They should also be able to influence how other departments function, so [they need to know the business side as well](https://www.quora.com/Whats-the-difference-between-a-senior-developer-and-a-lead-developer).
 This is another way of saying "coders don't know coding isn't everything".